 Vacancies in Lower Great Southwest are well below the submarket's historical average and have leveled off in recent years after compressing dramatically early this cycle.
 The submarket hasn't seen as much new supply as neighbor Upper Great Southwest, but a handful of major projects have delivered in recent years.
 Lower Great Southwest was one of the original industrial nodes in North Texas, and is home to a high concentration of manufacturing tenants.
 However, what this submarket lacks in modern space, it makes up for with location: Its proximity to the metro's manufacturing core is attractive to many tenants, and the submarket has east/west access to major population centers via I-20 and I-30 and direct access to the Dallas/Fort Worth International Airport via Highway 360 and the President George Bush Turnpike.

-The Arlington Submarket is a secondary distribution node between Fort Worth and Dallas.
+The Arlington Submarket is a secondary distribution

-While industrial inventory is scattered throughout the submarket, most higher-quality stock built since 2000 is at the intersection of I-20 and State Highway 360, which is roughly 20 miles from Dallas, Fort Worth and the D/FW International Airport.
-After a supply-driven vacancy spike in 2017, occupancies have recovered in recent quarters due to a number of major leases.
+node between Fort Worth and Dallas.
+While industrial inventory is scattered throughout the submarket, most higher-quality stock built since 2000 is at the intersection of I-20 and State Highway 360, which is roughly 20 miles from Dallas, Fort Worth and the D/FW International Airport, After a supply-driven vacancy spike in 2017, occupancies have recovered in recent quarters due to a number of major leases.

 Similar to in the D-FW metro as a whole, construction in Upper Great Southwest has ramped up in recent years.
 With about 10 million SF of space delivering since 2015, accounting for about 20% of the total inventory, making this submarket has been one of the most active in terms of construction.
 Unlike submarkets in South Dallas and North Fort Worth, where massive single-tenant facilities make up the bulk of new supply, new construction in Upper Great Southwest generally consists of multi-tenant properties that target tenants seeking 100,000-300,000 SF.
-More recently, the General Motors Assembly Plant expansion and two additional industrial projects completed earlier in 2019, totaling 2.2 million SF.
-Few other projects have entered the market since.

 Lower Great Southwest is one of the largest industrial submarkets in the metroplex.
 But despite its location and transportation advantages, the submarket was historically plagued with structurally high vacancies and low asking rents.
 This cycle has been different, though, as the demand for space with access to both sides of the metroplex and to Dallas/Fort Worth International Airport, has helped vacancies compress to unprecedented lows.
+The General Motors assembly plant has a major impact on this submarket.
+Furthermore, recently, suppliers have more reasons than ever to locate their operations in Lower Great Southwest.
 The Arlington Submarket may be large in geographical size, but compared to its neighbors Lower Great Southwest and Upper Great Southwest, it's relatively small in terms of inventory.
 Other than the area at the intersection of I-20 and State Highway 360, this submarket is primarily residential.
 However, the submarket's location, directly between Dallas and Fort Worth, makes it attractive for distribution throughout the metroplex.